b1amage/web-prog-a3-group1/README.md

 - You should start from web_programmming_asm3_group1/code/index.php
 - All logic file of php is in the web_programmming_asm3_group1/backend/ folder

+# Note
+- The icon in the right is to use the cms
+- Icon from fontawsome

+# Admin account

 ## Group Members

 Nguyen Anh Duy - s3878141